AmineS530/Config-maker/README.md

 # ZoneRestore 🚀

-**ZoneRestore** is a sleek, unified desktop configuration and session restoration utility designed for students at **Zone01** campus.
+**ZoneRestore** is a unified desktop configuration and session restoration utility designed for students at **Zone01** campus.
 It makes setting up or restoring your local Ubuntu environment after a machine reset completely painless.

 Featuring both an interactive **command-line wizard (TUI)** built with Bubble Tea and a premium **glassmorphic local Web Dashboard** powered by Alpine JS.